Did you know that flossing daily and seeing the dentist twice a year can reduce your risk of developing oral cancer?

-One summary of this research says that individuals who “went to the dentist less than once a year had nearly twice the risk of developing non-HPV oral cancer than those who went once a year or more.”
+One summary of this research states that individuals who “went to the dentist less than once a year had nearly twice the risk of developing non-HPV oral cancer than those who went once a year or more.”
 Additionally, individuals who didn’t floss daily “had over twice the risk of developing non-HPV oral cancer than those who flossed more.”

 Oral cancer can affect your: